peppedilillo/moon3viz/readme.md

 The observatory parameter (selenographic coordinates, attitude, field of view) are adjustable.
 Moon, Earth, Sun will do their things.
 Please don't take this as astronomically accurate because it isn't.

-As a template for the project I used a generic one made by Bruno Simon for [3js journey](https://threejs-journey.com/#presentation).
+As a template for the project I used a generic VITE-based one made by Bruno Simon for [3js journey](https://threejs-journey.com/#presentation).
 Check it out if you are interested in 3js, it's GREAT, and Bruno is a true artist and a human of rare kindness.

 I am redistributing maps and images from
 [NASA CGI Moon Kit](https://svs.gsfc.nasa.gov/cgi-bin/details.cgi?aid=4720),